webqit/quantum-js/README.md

     let quadCountElement = document.querySelector( '#quad-count' );
     quadCountElement.innerHTML = quadCount;
   }

 });
 ```

-**--> Example 3:** Below is a repeat of the example above; this time showing how the [Observer API](https://github.com/webqit/observer) may be used to automatically drive updates into the `render` function.
+**--> Example 2:** Consider a repeat of the example above; this time showing how the [Observer API](https://github.com/webqit/observer) may be used to automatically drive updates into the `render` function.

 ```js
 customElements.define('click-counter', class extends HTMLElement {
   count = 10;

   connectedCallback() {
     // Full rendering at connected time
     // meaning that the querySelector() calls in there are run as normal